 Apply the Hierarchy of Controls to Reduce COVID-19 Risk

-Categories: Safety, Employees, Janitorial, Coronavirus, PUREClean, Facilities Maintenance
+Tags: Safety, Employees, Janitorial, Coronavirus, PUREClean,

 In facilities services, monitoring and reducing the risk of exposure to hazards within the facility is the fundamental method of protecting employees and occupants.